davidallendj/gdpm/README.md

 - [ ] Experimental dependency management.
 There is no way of handling dependencies using the Godot Asset API.
 This is a [hot topic](https://github.com/godotengine/godot-proposals/issues/142) and might change in the near future.
 ## Known Issues

-*   The code is currently still changing so API is unstable.

-*   Logging doesn't write to file.
+*   Logging doesn't write to file yet.

 *   Download progress bars are not showing when downloading archives.
 This is being reworked to display multiple bars dynamically to better show download status.

 ## License

-See the LICENSE.md file.
+See the `LICENSE.md` file.